The Town Like No Other

 Through lived experience and careful research, McLean captures Broken Hill at its zenith: resilient, inventive and deeply human, a town unlike any other in Australia’s history.

-Robert McLean, AM is a Director Emertius of McKinsey & Company, Vice Co-Chairman Asia Pacific of the Nature Conservancy, and a Director of the Paul Ramsay Foundation, Australia's largest philanthropic foundation.
+Robert McLean, AM is a Director Emeritus of McKinsey & Company and Vice Co-Chairman Asia Pacific of the Nature Conservancy.
 He is the former Dean of the Australian Graduate School of Management (UNSW).
 He was a Fulbright Scholar to the Columbia University Graduate School of Business.
-Robert is the author of Bulletproof Problem Solving, and The Imperfectionists.
+Robert is the co-author of Bulletproof Problem Solving, and The Imperfectionists.

 Cover Art: Florence May Harding, Broken Hill Nocturne, Broken Hill City Art Gallery,© Estate of Florence May Harding, used with permission